Rajkiran: Career

 In 1987, he launched his production company and titled it Red Sun Art Creations.
 Then he changed his name, and he opted for Kiran (rays of the sun) and prefixed Raj.
 Rajkiran began his film career by producing two Ramarajan starrer films Raasave Unnai Nambi (1988) and in one of them he appeared in a brief role in Enne Petha Raasa (1989).

 In 1991, he produced and acted in the lead role in Kasthuri Raja's debut film, En Rasavin Manasile which had a silver jubilee run.
 He won the Tamil Nadu State Film Award Special Prize and the Cinema Express – Best New Face Award for his performance.
 He directed, produced and acted in lead role in Aranmanai Kili (1993) and Ellame En Rasathan (1995).
 Next, he acted in Manikkam which was an average grosser at the box-office.
 The following year, he worked in Pasamulla Pandiyare (1997).
 In mid-1998, he appeared in Ponnu Velayira Bhoomi and made a guest appearance in Kasthuri Raja's Veera Thalattu.
 At the end of 1998, he acted in the critically well received Thalaimurai.

 Following a three-year hiatus, he returned in Bala's Nandhaa (2001), Cheran's Pandavar Bhoomi (2001) followed by N. Lingusamy's Sandakozhi (2005) as a character artiste.
 All the three films fetched him the Tamil Nadu State Film Award for Best Supporting Actor.
 He won Filmfare Award for Best Supporting Actor – Tamil. for Thavamai Thavamirundhu (2005).
 Then, he acted in the comedy horror Muni (2007).

 He later appeared in the movies Kaavalan (2011), Ponnar Shankar (2011), Venghai (2011), Thiruthani (2012) and Manjapai (2014).
 He has also featured in many TV commercials.
 He refused to do a dhoti advertisement which created headlines in 2015.
-He acted in lead role in the movie Pa Paandi in 2017 directed by Dhanush.
+He acted in lead role in the movie Pa.
+Pandi in 2017 directed by Dhanush.
 He debuted in Malayalam with the film Shylock (2020) with Mammootty.
-Later, he was seen in Karthi starrer films Viruman (2022), Meiyazhagan (2024) and Vaa Vaathiyaar (2025).
+Later, he was seen in Karthi starrer films Viruman (2022), Meiyazhagan (2024) and Vaa Vaathiyaar (2026).